GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mandel/Example.rst

-The two single-physics solvers are parameterized as explained in their corresponding documents.
+The two single-physics solvers are parameterized as explained in their corresponding documentataion pages.

-In this example, let us focus on the coupling solver.
+We focus on the coupling solver in this example.
-This solver (``poroSolve``) uses a set of attributes that specifically describe the coupling process within a poromechanical framework.
+The solver ``poroSolve`` uses a set of attributes that specifically describe the coupling process within a poromechanical framework.
 For instance, we must point this solver to the designated fluid solver (here: ``SinglePhaseFlow``) and solid solver (here: ``lagsolve``).
-These solvers are forced to interact through the ``porousMaterialNames="{ shale }"`` with all the constitutive models.
+These solvers interact through the ``porousMaterialNames="{ shale }"`` with all the constitutive models.
 We specify the discretization method (``FE1``, defined in the ``NumericalMethods`` section), and the target regions (here, we only have one, ``Domain``).
 More parameters are required to characterize a coupling procedure (more information at :ref:`PoroelasticSolver`).
 In this way, the two single-physics solvers will be simultaneously called and executed for solving Mandel's problem here.